Boundary Lipschitz Regularity and the Hopf Lemma for Fully Nonlinear Elliptic Equations: Introduction

 It is interesting to note that the boundary Lipschitz regularity needs a geometrical condition from the exterior but the Hopf lemma needs a geometrical condition from the interior.
 Moreover, both results need the same geometrical condition (sphere condition or $C^{1,\mathrm{Dini}}$ condition).

 In this paper, we consider fully nonlinear elliptic equations and prove the boundary Lipschitz regularity and the Hopf lemma for viscosity solutions under the $C^{1,\mathrm{Dini}}$ conditions.
 These two results are proved by a unified method and the proofs are simple.
-Furthermore, we show that the $C^{1,\mathrm{Dini}}$ conditions are optimal and the proofs are also simple.
+Furthermore, we show that the $C^{1,\mathrm{Dini}}$ conditions are optimal with short proofs.

 The key idea for the boundary Lipschitz regularity and the Hopf lemma is that the curved boundaries are regarded perturbations of a flat boundary (i.e., a hyperplane).
 Based on the boundary $C^{1,\alpha}$ regularity for solutions with flat boundaries (see \cite[Theorem 9.31]{MR1814364}, \cite[Theorem 4.28]{MR787227} and \cite[Lemma 7.1]{MR2254613}), the boundary regularity for solutions with curved boundaries can be obtained through a perturbation argument.
 The derivatives maybe enlarged (shrunk) when the boundary is curved toward the exterior (interior).
 If the boundary is not curved toward the exterior too much, the derivatives remain bounded.
 This is just the boundary Lipschitz regularity.
 Similarly, if the boundary is not curved toward the interior too much, the positive derivative doesn't vanish.
 This is just the Hopf lemma.
 The exterior and interior $C^{1,\mathrm{Dini}}$ conditions can guarantee that the boundary is not curved too much and they are the optimal geometrical conditions.
 It explains why the boundary Lipschitz regularity and the Hopf lemma require the same $C^{1,\mathrm{Dini}}$ condition, and one requires from the exterior and the other requires from the interior.